bogdan-kulynych/libshe/README.md

 ## License

-The code is distributed under the GPLv3 license – see the accompanying LICENSE file.
+The code is distributed under the GPLv3 license.

 Copyright © 2015 Bogdan Kulynych. `hello [at] bogdankulynych.me`